-Last week, natural gas prices were down ~2.6%.
-Natural gas prices decreased from $3.02 per MMBtu (million British thermal units) to $2.94 per MMBtu.
+Last week, natural gas prices were down after posting three consecutive weeks of gains.
+Natural gas prices decreased from $2.73 per MMBtu (million British thermal units) to $2.69 per MMBtu.

 ConocoPhillips stock price

-Due to higher crude oil prices last week, the Energy Select Sector SPDR ETF (XLE)—which represents an energy sector of the S&P 500 Index—recorded a strong positive performance of ~1.3%.
-COP outperformed XLE last week.
-COP’s peer Devon Energy (DVN) and Marathon Oil (MRO) increased by ~7.5% and ~7.4% last week and also outperformed XLE.
+Due to mixed energy prices last week, the Energy Select Sector SPDR ETF (XLE) recorded negative performance of around -1.0%.
+However, COP outperformed XLE last week.
+COP’s peer Occidental Petroleum (OXY) gained ~1.2% last week and also outperformed XLE.

 In the next part of this series, we’ll look at COP’s correlation coefficients.